HebiRobotics/hebi_ros2_examples/README.md

 # HEBI ROS 2 Examples

+This repository contains examples and nodes for controlling HEBI robotic systems with ROS 2.

+## Supported Platforms

+### Robotic Arms
 HEBI arms can be controlled with ROS 2 in three ways:
-- Standalone HEBI API
+- **Standalone HEBI API**: Direct control via the HEBI C++ API
-- ROS 2 Control
+- **ROS 2 Control**: Standardized controller interfaces
-- MoveIt
+- **MoveIt**: Advanced motion planning capabilities such as collision avoidance and path planning

 Each option offers unique advantages depending on your use case and the desired level of integration with the ROS 2 ecosystem.

-The standalone HEBI API provides direct control via the HEBI C++ API, ROS 2 Control offers standardized interfaces, and MoveIt provides advanced motion planning capabilities.
+### Mobile Bases
+HEBI also provides control nodes for various mobile base platforms including:
+- Omni Base (omnidirectional wheels)
+- Mecanum Base (mecanum wheels)
+- Differential Drive Base
+- Tready Treaded Base (wheeled-flipper platform)

+See the [Mobile Bases](#mobile-bases-1) section for detailed documentation on each platform.

 For assistance or inquiries about implementing these approaches, contact HEBI Robotics support at support@hebirobotics.com.